Changing Your Child Support Court Order

 - You want the other parent to pay child support beyond age 18 so the child can finish high school (the child must still be in high school when you file);

-(3) Your current Order of Child Support was entered by default (without notice to you).
+(3) Your current Child Support Order was entered by default (without notice to you).

 (4) You can show a substantial change in the circumstances of either parent or the children (no matter how long it has been since the entry of your current support order).

 A "substantial change in circumstances" usually is something you had no control over.
-Examples: an injury or illness that keeps you from working, a layoff, going to jail, or a change in the child's needs.
+Examples: an injury or illness that keeps you from working; a layoff; going to jail; a change in the child's needs.

-To meet the legal requirements to modify a child support order, the "substantial change in circumstances" you claim cannot be:
+To meet the legal requirements to modify a child support order, the "substantial change in circumstances" cannot be:

-something either parent or the court knew about at the time of entry of the current support order OR
+something a parent or the court knew about at the time of entry of the current support order OR

 voluntary, such as quitting your job, or deciding to go to school or take a lower paying job OR